xp4eternity/xp4eternity/README.md

   - I love Linux and Windows XP!

 # Contact
-If you want to get in touch, contact me through my email (xp4eternity@outlook.com).
+If you want to get in touch, contact me through my email.